MagnifiScience Centre: Interior and exhibitions

 In addition to the main exhibition areas, there is also a simulation of mangrove ecosystem installed inside the building which highlights the importance of native flora and fauna along Pakistan’s coastline.

 In the centre’s auditorium, science-related documentaries are screened as well as science-related program and workshops are held on a regular basis.

 Outdoor areas

 The original property of the science centre was formerly a colonial warehouse building located within the historic Railway Quarter.
 Adjacent to the property, passes the Karachi Circular Railway and the adjoining areas have a series of warehouses constructed during the British Raj.
 The site was originally owned by Ralli Brothers Ltd in 1888.
 Today, the only remains of the warehouse are the stone boundary walls around the entire venue and a gatehouse which have been restored to bring back their original character as much as possible.

 The outdoor area comprises also the centre’s Science Garden which features a playground, a natural maze and many indigenous trees and plants.

 In front of the building are a few outdoor exhibits, games, and a pond featuring science-related-information about its organisms living within.

+Other activities

+In 2022, the MSC conducted a science education programme in 50 schools, training 100 teachers, organising field trips for over 1,000 students, and concluding with a science competition whose winners visited the U.S. Space and Rocket Center in Huntsville, Alabama.

+In 2024, the MagnifiScience Thar Exhibition was held at the TF–Dr Ashok Bakhtani Engro School Campus in Mithi, Tharparkar to feature science projects by local students, showcasing their creativity and scientific potential.

+The centre has also repeatedly hosted the Goethe-Institut's Science Film Festival, and has repeatedly provided its outside space to a Children's Market.
+In 2025, it held a Science Fair featuring projects by more than 130 students who completed its month-long Junior Internship Programme.